 The City has a number of resources available to help residents and businesses conserve water.
 Efficient water use is a way of life in San Diego, and it is important to remember that permanent water use restrictions remain in effect regardless of the drought status.

-Pure Water San Diego is the City's phased, multi-year program that will provide one-third of San Diego's water supply locally by 2035.
+Pure Water San Diego is the City's phased, multi-year program that will provide one-third of San Diego's water supply locally by the end of 2035.

 Recycled water gives San Diego a dependable, year-round and locally controlled water resource.
 The City of San Diego water reclamation plants treat wastewater to a level that is approved for irrigation, manufacturing and other non-drinking or non-potable purposes.